 We had 3 invited guests come to speak.
 First, on behalf of Council, we heard from Tanya Zanish-Belcher (Wake Forest University), who informed us that SAA’s Government Affairs Working Group (GAWG) will be replaced by a new Advocacy and Public Policy committee (APP).
 The details of APP are still very sketchy: the charge remains to be written, and Council will be calling for volunteers to help write the charge and to serve on and help shape APP.
 Tanya also spoke a little about the creation of ‘elevator speeches’ as an advocacy tool; she noted that she is asking for SAA members to submit examples of such speeches, which will be compiled into a useful set for use as advocacy instruments.
 She went on to mention that SAA is cooperating with both CoSA and NAGARA on what she called “warm and fuzzy advocacy”: the preparing of policy statements as well as stories drawn from life that illustrate those statements.
 Tanya also mentioned that Council had discussed the possibility of a second committee charged with overseeing public awareness campaigns such as Archives Month, but that discussion was tabled for a later date.

 Next Frank Boles (Central Michigan University), a member of GAWG, spoke to the group about the advocacy situation in SAA at the present time.
 The committee will create ad hoc groups that work briefly on an issue, then disband.
 Ideally, the structure of the committee will allow for younger, less experienced members to participate, and should draw on a wide swatch of the SAA membership.
-Frank informed us that issue briefs are will be prepared on several archival issues, including the Presidential Records Act, the Freedom Of Information Act, the Health Insurance Portability and Accountability Act (HIPPA), the closing of archives, orphan works and copyright, and archival funding.
+Frank informed us that issue briefs are will be prepared on several archival issues, including the Presidential Records Act, the Freedom of Information Act, the Health Insurance Portability and Accountability Act (HIPPA), the closing of archives, orphan works and copyright, and archival funding.
 Draft issue briefs are due to Council by January for initial discussion, but will not necessarily be adopted at that time.
 A template based on the issue briefs will be made available.
 He went on to delineate the philosophical and structural differences between APP and the Issues & Advocacy Roundtable (I&A).
 The former, he noted, is a creature of the Council whereas I&A, as a voice for the membership at large, is more free to be iconoclastic and more open in the statements it makes and the issues it promotes.
 Frank asked for ongoing and continuing discussion and project cooperation between the two groups, but stressed that APP would want well-reasoned positions and persuasive arguments from us.

 Sarah Quigley asked if it would be helpful to APP if I&A drew up a list of topics that APP might address in the future.
 Frank suggested that any such list also include names of people willing to help draft a brief and potential resources helpful in crafting a statement on the issue.
 Frank also discussed the importance of professional consensus in relation to the issues that Council is willing to address.
 Council is unlikely to address any issue that cannot garner broad professional consensus.